FishCenSV2/fishCenSV2/README.md

 This might take a couple of minutes.
 Once it finishes you will need to drag and drop the engine file into the same directory as the `main.cpp` in the project.

+> [!IMPORTANT]
-**IMPORTANT!** You will also need to modify the file path in `main.cpp` which is described in the [Main Loop Thread](#main-loop-thread) section.
+> You will also need to modify the file path in `main.cpp` which is described in the [Main Loop Thread](#main-loop-thread) section.
 Also see the documentation for [YoloV8](https://github.com/FishCenSV2/fishCenSV2/tree/main/libs/yolo) as there may be other things you have to change.

 More info about `trtexec` can be found [here](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#trtexec).

+> [!NOTE]
-**NOTE: If the above fails then double check the ONNX file in Netron to make sure the input dimensions do not have `batch_size` in them.
-The export of the ONNX file should have only one kwarg, `imgsz`, to specify the input image size.**
+> If the above fails then double check the ONNX file in Netron to make sure the input dimensions do not have `batch_size` in them.
+The export of the ONNX file should have only one kwarg, `imgsz`, to specify the input image size.

 ## How the Code Works
-The code has three parallel running processes: two servers, and a main loop.
-The first server is a UDP stream that just sends an annotated video feed to a client.
-Annotated meaning bounding boxes, live count, etc. The second server sends the actual counting data to the client.
-Both of these run independently of a main loop function which roughly does the following
+The code has four parallel running processes: two servers, camera frame reading, and a main loop.
+The first process is a UDP stream that just sends an annotated video feed to a client.
+Annotated meaning bounding boxes, live count, etc. The second process is a server that sends the actual counting data to the client.
+The third parallel process grabs frames from the Raspberry Pi's camera.
+All of these run independently of a main loop function which roughly does the following
-- 1) Read a video frame from the Raspberry Pi's UDP stream.
+- 1) Read a video frame from the queue of camera frames
 - 2) Pre-process the video frame and send it to the machine learning detection model.
 - 3) Read the output of detections directly from the detection model.
 - 4) Post-process the output and update the tracker with it.